johnrapp/novasoftware-schedule-parser/README.md

 ### Installation
 The implementation requires Node.js which may be downloaded and installed from the [Node.js website](https://nodejs.org/en/download/).

-Next, download or `git clone` this repository.
+To install the program, download or `git clone` this repository.

-Install the necessary dependencies by navigating to the project root directory and running the following command in the terminal
+Next, the necessary dependencies must be installed by navigating to the project root directory and running the following command in the terminal
 ```sh
 $ npm install
 ```